ConvoCortex/convocortex-stt/README.md

 # convocortex-stt

-Ambient speech-to-text for desktop use: leave it running, wake it when needed, speak naturally, and have final text routed to files, clipboard, a live buffer, NATS, or directly into the active cursor.
+Ambient speech-to-text for desktop use: leave it running, wake it when needed, speak naturally, and route text into a working buffer, the active cursor, files, or NATS.

-It is built for daily background use rather than one-shot dictation: wake/sleep modes, VAD-gated utterances, realtime partials, accurate finals, device cycling, audio feedback, hotkeys, and a simple integration boundary over NATS.
+It is built for daily hands-free use rather than one-shot dictation: wake/sleep modes, VAD-gated utterances, pluggable realtime/final backends, device cycling, audio feedback, hotkeys, and a simple integration boundary over NATS.

 ## Quick start